-The BOA Career Services Center honors students’ prerogatives to consider all types of career opportunities and does not endorse specific organizations that may post jobs in Blue Hen Careers or participate in UD’s on-campus interviewing program.
+The BOA Career Services Center honors students’ prerogatives to consider all types of career opportunities and does not endorse specific organizations that may post jobs in Handshake or participate in UD’s on-campus interviewing program.
 All discussions concerning particular positions or the terms and conditions of employment are conducted directly between the student and the employer.
-By offering its services to facilitate discussions between students and off-campus employers, the BOA Career Services Center makes no representations or guarantees regarding the qualifications/credentials/suitability of the students that utilize the Blue Hen Careers system.
+By offering its services to facilitate discussions between students and off-campus employers, the BOA Career Services Center makes no representations or guarantees regarding the qualifications/credentials/suitability of the students that utilize the Handshake system.

 To ensure that an experience—whether it is a traditional internship or one conducted remotely or virtually—is educational, and thus eligible to be considered a legitimate internship by the NACE definition, all the following criteria must be met: